-Prior to this date, we were not allowed to publicise or promote the project at all!
-Due to that timing near the end of the Australian school year, we have only, as yet, run On Sky sessions with a smaller number of teachers.
+In other news, due to the timing near the end of the Australian school year, we have only, as yet, run the new On Sky sessions with a smaller number of teachers.
 Below we present images and a short story from two of these teachers, Ross Cutts from McCarthy Catholic College in NSW, Australia and Andrea Misner from 7 Oaks School in Manitoba, Canada.

 If you would like to join Our Solar Siblings in 2015, please contact Michael Fitzgerald on firstname.lastname@example.org.